 Once again, to be eligible you must be 70.5 years or older.
 Also, qualifying gifts can only be made from traditional IRAs or Roth IRAs.
 Charitable donations from 403(b) plans, 401(k) plans, pension plans, and other retirement plans are not covered by the IRA Charitable Rollover law.

 Every time I write about the IRA Charitable Rollover, I receive communication from someone saying that life sucks because they don’t qualify for the Rollover.
 They aren’t 70.5 years old, or they have a different retirement benefit plan than an IRA, or both.

 But, here’s the thing, anyone can still use their retirement benefit plan(s) to help their favorite charities.

 Magic of Beneficiary Designations

-No matter what your age, or what your type of retirement benefit plan (IRA, 401(k), 403(b), etc.), there is a super easy way for you to help your favorite charity.
-Simply contact the account holder and name your favorite nonprofit as beneficiary!
+No matter what your age, or what your type of retirement benefit plan (IRA, 401(k), 403(b), etc.), there is a super-easy way for you to help your favorite charity.
+Simply contact the account holder and name your favorite nonprofit as a beneficiary!
 This is so simple.
 No lawyer or drafting of legal documents is required—the owner of the retirement benefit plan simply has to direct the account holder to change the beneficiary.
 There are also no taxes with this charitable giving approach because, frankly, when the donation passes to the charity it’s because you’re dead.
 No taxes for the nonprofit either; as a qualified nonprofit, they don’t pay taxes on donations.